dannycab/phy482msu_s2020/notes/36-slides.md

 <section data-markdown>

-I have seen the Eisntein summation notation before:
+I have seen the Einstein summation notation before:

 $$\mathbf{a}\cdot\mathbf{b} \equiv a_{\mu}b^{\mu}$$